These are among the many organizations that CAAS works with routinely:

-CAAS' Homelessness Prevention Program (HPP) collaborates with Cambridge and Somerville Legal Services (CASLS) on an ongoing basis.
-CASLS provides advice and technical assistance for our HPP Advocates and accepts a limited number of housing/benefits cases referred by HPP.
+CAAS' Housing Advocacy Program (HAP) collaborates with Cambridge and Somerville Legal Services (CASLS) on an ongoing basis.
+CASLS provides advice and technical assistance for our HAP Advocates and accepts a limited number of housing/benefits cases referred by HAP.
 A CASLS attorney is available to meet with CAAS advocates for 2 hours each week.
 CAAS advocates may refer up to 8 housing or benefits cases per year to CASLS for full representation.

 Communities for Healthy Living